SAP-samples/btp-showcase-actuals-cap/README.md

 - export NODE\_ENV=production
 - cds build/all –clean

-Create HDI container (project name-db) in SCP's HANA Cloud – name can also be found in the mta.yaml file:
+Create HDI container (project name-db) in BTP's HANA Cloud – name can also be found in the mta.yaml file:

 - cf create-service hana hdi-shared dasc-showcase-actuals-cap-db

-The execute the following 2 commands to deploy the db folder and srv folder respective in SCP
+The execute the following 2 commands to deploy the db folder and srv folder respective in BTP

 - cf push -f gen/db -k 256M